filariow/mdbook-bash-tutorial/README.md

 # mdbook bash tutorial

-:warning: this preprocessor is not production ready, use it with caution :warning:
+⚠️ this preprocessor is not production ready, use it with caution ⚠️

 The Bash Tutorial mdbook preprocessor allows you to import a Bash script in your book.
 Scripts remain easily testable and are embedded in the book at build time.